External Grant and Funding Resources at UW

 Dr. Nancy Foster Scholarship Program

-Provides support for master’s and doctoral studies in oceanography, marine biology, maritime archaeology, and all other science, engineering, social science, and resource management disciplines involving ocean and coastal areas particularly by women and members of minority groups.
+Provides support for master’s and doctoral studies in oceanography, marine biology, maritime archaeology, and all other science, engineering, social science, and resource management disciplines involving ocean and coastal areas.

 The Garden Club of America